Oil price rally likely short-lived as OPEC deal not enough to reduce glut

 Oil is more expensive in future months in a contango market, encouraging traders to store the commodity, but supplies are backed out when spreads start to weaken.

 Strength in Middle East crude benchmark Dubai may also further narrow its price gap against Brent, leading Asia refiners to buy more oil from the Atlantic Basin and the Americas, traders said.
-DUB-EFS-1M ASCRD-DUBSGSW-HD

 IMPACT ON OIL DEMAND, MARGINS